-What about other entitlements under workers comp; like medical expenses?
+What about other entitlements under workers compensation?

-Importantly, even though a worker’s income maintenance may be discontinued, a resignation from employment does not impact on other rights under the workers compensation legislation, including the right to have reasonable medical expenses reimbursed, or an entitlement to receive lump-sum compensation in certain circumstances.
+Even though a worker’s income maintenance may be discontinued, a resignation from employment does not impact on other rights under the workers compensation legislation, including the right to have reasonable medical expenses reimbursed, or an entitlement to receive lump-sum compensation in certain circumstances.